 How to wash your bed sheets

 There is nothing better than sinking into clean sheets at night.
 The fresh aromas and crisp feel that greets you at night time is unbeatable - it just might be the ultimate “ahh” feeling.
 However, knowing how to wash and care for your bedding properly is key to enjoying your bed at its cosiest.
-This isn’t always easy though, and there’s often things standing in the way of ideal sleeping conditions, from finding the right bed sheets to stressful small print care instructions and panic Google searches.
+This isn’t always easy though, and there are often things standing in the way of ideal sleeping conditions, from finding the right bed sheets to stressful small print care instructions and panic Google searches.

 So, how do you get the very best results when washing your bedding?
 We’ve put together some Sleep Expertise in this guide to caring for bedding correctly, so you can feel confident the next time you wash your bed sheets, pillows and duvet.
 Now let’s dive right in!